BrownCSCI1230/lab01_setup/README.md

 x.MakeItSquare(OldLength); // now Length = Width = 2 for x
 ```

+If you have prior experience in class-based OOP, you might know that you can also use **constructors** to initialize an object, rather than directly initialize it field by field.
+Constructors indeed also exist in C++, in fact, the compiler will create several special (default, copy and move) constructors automatically if there's no user-declared constructor.
+You're allowed to define all of the aforementioned special constructors manually, and add any other constructors you like in C++.
+However, we recommend that you do not manually define your own constructors, doing so will complicate how your custom type behaves.
+Any type with a user-declared constructor will no longer be an [aggregate type](https://en.cppreference.com/w/cpp/language/aggregate_initialization) (the simplest custom types in C++).
+Improper handling of the copy constructor, move constructor, copy assignment operator, move assignment operator and destructor can break value semantics for your type and cause resource leaks.
+If you insist on creating your own constructors, you can find more information [here](https://en.cppreference.com/w/cpp/language/constructor) and [here](https://en.cppreference.com/w/cpp/language/member_functions#Special_member_functions).
+And you will do so at your own risk.

 #### ***Task 4:***

 Let's add more behaviors to our `Rectangle` type and enhance its capabilities!